 Since 2012, I regularly give lectures on Gregorian chant, most recently also at the yearly Dag van het Gregoriaans ('Day of Gregorian Chant') in Utrecht.

-I regularly create concert and liturgical programs, either for my own ensembles or at request; this means thinking out at least three full programs per month.
+I regularly create concert and liturgical programs, either for my own ensembles or at request.
 My programming is characterised by a more reflective (and, also in concert, somewhat liturgical) nature, making use of the entire span of music history.
 As composer, conductor, church musician, musicologist and teacher, I benefit from an extensive knowledge of repertoire.

 Recurrent programming - next to the yearly performances that are part of cathedral practice - is that of the Requiem concerts and Festivals of Lessons & Carols in the beautiful Old Willibrord's church in Oegstgeest.